It is example code, rather than turnkey retail, with most programmers preferring to hack out, or in, the bits they need.

 Now browse to the URL of htdocs/books.html assuming the above organisation.
 When the order is complete, if successful, you will be sent a mail message containing the purchase order.

-Failed to create key ring entry (Missing trust packet ())
+Failed to create key ring entry (Missing trust packet ())or

 Early versions of WebFunds (about 0.22) silently carried on even if they had the wrong cash, making this difficult to debug.